Lightstreamer/Lightstreamer-kafka-connector/README.md

 - `schema.registry.azure.client.id`

   _Mandatory_.
-The Application (client) ID of the application registered in Microsoft Entra ID with appropriate permissions to access the Schema Registry.
+The Application (client) ID assigned to the application registered in Microsoft Entra ID with appropriate permissions to access the Schema Registry.

   Example: